Last Updated: 17th Feb, 2021

 Before I discuss the gamification examples in business, let us reiterate the fact that all of us have participated in different forms of gamification knowingly or unknowingly.
-Most marketers have heard the term gamification one or more times by now.
+Most marketers have heard the term gamification more than once by now.

 Have you ever collected flyer miles and redeemed them on your next travel plans?
-Ever spun a wheel to win a discount voucher, or tempted to buy a product because 500 people had already bought it?
+Ever spun a wheel to win a discount voucher, or felt tempted to buy a product because 500 people have also bought it?
 These all are examples of gamification used by businesses.
 In marketing, gamification ideas are used strategically to influence customers’ purchase decision or to make them perform an action.

 In this article, we have discussed the following points: